-- Overspending by a national agent at the election: - it is an offence punishable by a fine [Section 43(2)(a) and Section 43(5)(a) & Section 6 of Fines Act 2010]; - a person can petition the High Court to set aside the result of the election [Section 45]; - the amount of the overspend is deducted from the annual payment received by the party from the Exchequer under the Electoral Acts [Section 40(a)]. - For a political party to fail to furnish to the national agent relevant details of expenses incurred before the appointment of the national agent [Section 31(8A)].

-- Payment of claims received more than 45 days after polling day (i.e., after 24 March 2020).
-This may result in a fine [Section 43(2)(b) & 43(5)(a) & Section 6 of Fines Act 2010]. - Failure to make such enquiries and maintain such records as are necessary for the purpose of furnishing an election expenses statement and making a statutory declaration.
-This may result in a fine [Section 36(4) & 43(2)(e) & 43(5)(a) & Section 6 of Fines Act 2010] - Failure to furnish an election expenses statement and statutory declaration to the Standards Commission by the statutory deadline (i.e., 4 April 2020) may result in a fine and an on-going fine per day for each day, after a conviction, on which the statement and declaration are still outstanding [Section 43(2)(c) & 43(5)(a) & (c) & Sections 6 and 8 of Fines Act 2010]. - Failure to provide supplementary information relating to an election expenses statement as requested by the Standards Commission.
-This may result in a fine [Section 36(2A) & 43(2)(e) & 43(5)(a) & Section 6 of Fines Act 2010]. - Knowingly furnishing a false or misleading election expenses statement to the Standards Commission.
-This may result in a fine and/or up to 3 years imprisonment [Section 43(2)(d) & 43(5)(b)]. - Failure to furnish to the Standards Commission, within 7 days after the date of the order, a copy of a court order for the payment of a disputed claim.
-This may result in a fine [Section 36(3) & 43(2)(e) & 43(5)(a) & Section 6 of Fines Act 2010]
+- If a national agent exceeds the expenditure set out in these guidelines, on conviction, it is an offence punishable by a fine3 [Section 43(2)(a) and Section 43(5)(a) & Section 6 of Fines Act 2010] - There are a number of other consequences arising from an overspend by a national agent at the election, as follows - a person can petition the High Court to set aside the result of the election [Section 45]; - the amount of the overspend is deducted from the annual payment received by the party from the Exchequer under the Electoral Acts [Section 40(a)]. - It is an offence for a political party to fail to furnish to the national agent relevant details of expenses incurred before the appointment of the national agent [Section 31(8A)]. - Payment of claims received more than 45 days after polling day (i.e., after xxxxxx 2024) can result in a fine [Section 43(2)(b) & 43(5)(a) & Section 6 of Fines Act 2010]. - Failure to make such enquiries and maintain such records as are necessary for the purpose of furnishing an Election Expenses Statement and making a Statutory Declaration may result in a fine [Section 36(4) & 43(2)(e) & 43(5)(a) & Section 6 of Fines Act 2010] - Failure to furnish an Election Expenses Statement and Statutory Declaration to the Standards Commission by the statutory deadline (i.e., xxxxxx 2024) can result in a fine and an on-going fine per day for each day, after a conviction, on which the Statement and Declaration are still outstanding [Section 43(2)(c) & 43(5)(a) & (c) & Sections 6 and 8 of Fines Act 2010]. - Failure to provide supplementary information relating to an Election Expenses Statement as requested by the Standards Commission can result in a fine [Section 36(2A) & 43(2)(e) & 43(5)(a) & Section 6 of Fines Act 2010].